MarekSpojda/bigdecimalcover/README.md

 Cover for BigDecimal class that is a little bit more user-friendly I think.

-compiled at 64-bit system
+compiled at 64-bit system with Java 19
-Java info: openjdk version "14.0.1"